quilin/MiniPostpone/README.md

 ## What next?
 This project is not some sort of a startup or even something serious.
 I'm not using it myself yet in a petproject, but I'm about to.
+I might add a support for some rescheduling, but meh.